UK tech experts · info@vividrepairs.co.uk

 Updated: April 2026 | 4 products compared

 Finding the best Logitech G gaming headsets under £200 isn't as straightforward as you'd think.
 Logitech's gaming lineup has expanded massively over the past few years, and whilst that's brilliant for choice, it makes picking the right one properly confusing.
-I've spent the last month testing four of their most popular models to work out which actually deserve your money.
+Four of their most popular models are compared here to work out which actually deserve your money.

 TL;DR - Quick Picks